9/11 memorial ceremony held at The Greene recognizes first responders, veterans

 BEAVERCREEK, Ohio (WDTN) – Crossroads Hospice moved its September 11 ceremony to The Greene Town Center in Beavercreek.
 Staff say this was in an effort to reach the most amount of veterans and first responders as possible.

-The publics was invited to help recognize the sacrifices of first responders and veterans alike.
+The public was invited to help recognize the sacrifices of first responders and veterans alike.
 There was also a tribute to the victims of the September 11 terrorist attacks.

 “For those of us who remember vividly what happened 18 years ago a day like today brings a lot of emotion,” said Catherine Abner, the director of the Kettering Civic Band.